sarabesh/sentiment-analysis-finetuning-and-deployment/readme.md

-# FIne-Tuning BERT for Sentiment Analysis and Deployment
+# Fine-Tuning BERT for Sentiment Analysis and Deployment

 ## Overview
 This repo simulates how an ML model moves to production in an industry setting.
 The goal is to build, deploy, monitor, and retrain a sentiment analysis model using Kubernetes (minikube) and FastAPI.